 Stories of Passion and Pinot

-Last Update – February 2023
+Last Update – July 2023

 I attended my first wine bloggers conference in 2014 in Santa Barbara California.
 One of the conference sessions was a panel of 3 seasoned professional wine writers, who were talking about the intricacies of wine writing based on their long experience.
 Among many “tips of the trade” presented in that session, there was one that really didn’t resonate with me at that time – interviews.
 They kept going about the importance of the interviews, how good interviews are conducted, do-s and don’t-s, subjects, and so on.
 While listening to them, the major thought on my mind was “why”.
 What is so special about the interview?
 I’m writing about the wines, not about the people.
 I can taste the wine and get all the information from the back label or the website – why do I ever need to interview someone to write my blog post?

 It was probably about a year or so later when I was offered to meet a winemaker and taste the wines.
 That didn’t work for my schedule, so I thought “fine, I can’t meet in person, but why don’t I come up with some questions, get answers over email, and publish an interview on my blog?
-That is not the same as meeting face to face, but this is still a form of conversation which would help my readers to learn more about the wines”.
+That is not the same as meeting face to face, but this is still a form of conversation that would help my readers to learn more about the wines”.
 I studied about the winery online, came up with the questions, got answers, and published the post – and this gave birth to the “one on one with winemaker” series.

 Some of the bloggers who had been doing it for a while might remember Wine Studio events.
 Those were conversations on Twitter, usually focusing on the winery or a region, where the “wine person” (winemaker, importer, distributor,…) had an opportunity to present their wine(s), region, or a winery via Twitter short messages with the #winestudio hashtag, and all of the participants in the chat had an opportunity to ask questions as they desired.
 It was through the Wine Studio chats that I started learning more about the Oregon Pinot Noir wines (I had been drinking Oregon Pinot for many years prior, but drinking wine and understanding wine are two very different things).
 In one of the chats, I learned about the Van Duzer corridor.
 Then there was a chat with Steve Lutz, the winemaker and owner of Lenné Estate.
 Steve’s talk about poor rocky soils and dying vines was full of passion – even in the format of short Twitter messages, it definitely made it a memorable experience.